wiflysk8/Deus_coding_challenge/README.md

 - Make a state to delete every single item by clicking it.

+- Move the API call, search and paginate functions to a context so i can use them throughout all the app.

 - Make a component to display the detail of every single item comming from the API

 - Make a header/Nav bar with the Deus logo to navigate to "/" and the diferent pages.

 - Make a component to post a new item.
 It uses React Hook Form and send the info to the same component who printed the gallery to reuse it.

-- Make media queries for correct display at mobile devices
+- Make media queries for correct display at mobile devices.